 S. Rec Recommendation Reason Implementin

 No. No. g Agency(s)

 1 2 3 4 5

-1 9 estimates of production as the objectives of the two series are different and their merger will affect the quality of general crop estimates. production under GCES.
-Agriculture & Cooperation and States
+1 9 The two series of experiments conducted under the National Agricultural Insurance Scheme (NAIS) and the General Crop Estimation Survey (GCES) should not be combined for deriving estimates of production as the objectives of the two series are different and their merger will affect the quality of general crop estimates.
+In view of legal and administrative implications, this is not feasible to maintain two different series of yield rates for National Agricultural Insurance Scheme and estimation of production under GCES.
+Dept. of Agriculture & Cooperation and States

 2 42 The quinquennial livestock census should henceforth be taken in a 20% sample villages instead of cent per cent coverage.
 This recommendation is not acceptable to DADF (D/o Animal Husbandry, Dairying and Fisheries) as already conveyed.
 Expert opinion of IASRI was also obtained which opined that the information on auxiliary character from the census can be used for improving the estimates for the breed survey/Integrated Sample Survey.
-The expert group under the Chairmanship of Secretary (ADF) on the subject has also opined that the livestock census will continue as per the existing guidelines in every five year .
-More specifically, the following reasons are furnished for not adopting the concept of 20% sampling instead of Census: 1) The livestock numbers of various species obtained through Livestock Census are used as auxiliary variables in Integrated Sample Survey for estimation of ratios for production estimates of milk, egg, meat and wool. '
+The expert group under the Chairmanship of Secretary (ADF) on the subject has also opined that the livestock census will continue as per the existing guidelines in every five year .More specifically, the following reasons are furnished for not adopting the concept of 20% sampling instead of Census: 1) The livestock numbers of various species obtained through Livestock Census are used as auxiliary variables in Integrated Sample Survey for estimation of ratios for production estimates of milk, eq. meat and wool.
+D/o Animal Husbandry & Dairying

-S. Rec Recommendation Reason Implementin No. No. g Agency(s) 1 2 3 4 5 1 2 3 2) Livestock Census data is also used as auxiliary variables in Breed Survey for estimating livestock no. of 218 breeds of various species i.e. cattle, buffalo, goat, yak and mithun etc. 3) Livestock Census's results are used for taking policy decisions in the implementation of various schemes of DADF for improving livestock production, genetic upgradation of livestock control of livestock diseases & health and all other related issues of livestock sector.
-4) Resorting to sample survey would require regular 5 specially trained technical staff throughout the year resulting in addition to existing human and financial resources.
-5) The main issue of time lag in bringing out results of Livestock Census has been reduced by digitization of village level data.
-It is expected that the livestock data may be made available within one year from the date of completion of the census.
-Therefore, the recommendations may kindly be reviewed and dropped.
-2 16 The Livestock and Agricultural Censuses should be The recommendation of NSC was examined and found not D/o Animal Husbandry & 3 46 integrated and taken together in a 20 per cent sample of villages. feasible by the Department of Agriculture and Cooperation.
-Dairying 4 47 Before effecting the integration of Livestock and Doesn't arise.
+S. Rec Recommendation Reason Implementin

+No. No. g Agency(s)

+1 2 3 4 5

+2) Livestock Census data is

+also used as auxiliary

+variables in Breed Survey for

+estimating livestock no. of

+218 breeds of various species

+i.e. cattle, buffalo, goat, yak

+and mithun etc.

+3) Livestock Census's results

+are used for taking policy

+decisions in the

+implementation of various

+schemes of DADF for

+improving livestock

+production, genetic up-

+gradation of livestock,

+control of livestock

+diseases & health and all

+other related issues of

+livestock sector.

+4) Resorting to sample

+survey would require regular

+specially trained technical

+staff throughout the year

+resulting in addition to

+existing human and

+financial resources.

+5) The main issue of time lag

+in bringing out results of

+Livestock Census has been

+reduced by digitization of

+village level data.
+It is

+expected that the livestock

+uala may be made available

+data of completion of the

+census.

+Therefore the

+recommendations may kindly

+be reviewed and dropped

+The Livestock and Agricultural The recommendation of NSC D/o Animal

+Censuses should be ,

+З 46 integrated and taken together was examined and found not Husbandry &

+10 in a 20 per cent sample of feasible by the Department of Dairying

+villages.
+Agriculture and Cooperation.

+4 47 Before effecting the Doesn't arise.
 D/o Animal

+., integration of Livestock and